jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 When running locally, you can specify `localhost:9092` for springboot to connect to the elastic search docker.
 However, its a different story in the container.

 When running in a container, the hostname has to be replaced with the container name.
-So, the new address becomes `
+So, the new address becomes `<elasticsearch-container-name>:9092`

+I dont want to remember this, so I created an environment variable and I am setting its value in my `docker-compose.yml`.
+At the se time, on my dev environment, I dont have